ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 - `from` specifies the signer of the transaction, the `address` variable we passed into our function
 - `data` contains the call to our Hello World smart contract's `update` method, receiving our `message` string variable as input

-Then, we make an await call, `window.ethereum.request`, where we ask Metamask to sign the transaction.
+Then, we make an await call, `window.ethereum.request`, where we ask MetaMask to sign the transaction.
 Notice, on lines 11 and 12, we're specifying our eth method, `eth_sendTransaction`and passing in our `transactionParameters`.

-At this point, Metamask will open up in the browser, and prompt the user to sign or reject the transaction.
+At this point, MetaMask will open up in the browser, and prompt the user to sign or reject the transaction.

 - If the transaction is successful, the function will return a JSON object where the `status` JSX string prompts the user to check out Etherscan for more information about their transaction.
 - If the transaction fails, the function will return a JSON object where the `status` string relays the error message.